buildkite-plugins/junit-annotate-buildkite-plugin/README.md

 * `file`
   * displays: `MyClass::UnderTest text of the failed expectation in path/to/my_class/under_test.file_ext`

+### `fail-build-on-error` (optional)
+Default: `false`

+If this setting is true and any errors are found in the JUnit XML files during parsing, the annotation step will exit with a non-zero value, which should cause the build to fail.

 ## Developing

 To test the junit parser (in Ruby) and plugin hooks (in Bash):